ZoneMinder/zmNinja/docs/guides/FAQ.rst

 * If you are running ES in dlandon's docker image and are seeing connection to the ES being reset, you may need to restart the ES manually.
 I don't use that docker image - to further debug, please raise issues in the docker repo.

+* Make sure the image being sent is less than 1MB.
+This is a new restriction with FCMv1

 My device is not receiving push for a specific monitor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~